 The first step to improving your speed, safety, and success rate for central line placement is to know your anatomy.
-To learn more about central venous anatomy and how to perform ultrasound-guided central line placement see our courses here
+To learn more about central venous anatomy and how to perform ultrasound-guided central line placement see our courses:

 Tip #1: Use ultrasound to guide needle placement.

-Proper needle direction away from the carotid artery as the needle passes deeper in the neck is fundamental to the landmark approach to IJ central line placement that is rarely taught anymore.
+Proper needle direction away from the carotid artery as the needle passes deeper into the neck is fundamental to the landmark approach to IJ central line placement that is rarely taught anymore.

 With the steel needle Seldinger Technique, this is harder than it sounds.
 The most common way of performing manometry with a short piece of IV extension tubing requires holding the needle absolutely still to prevent migrating out of the vein and into adjacent structures.
 The staff or residents who can do this consistently are highly skilled and it’s not a beginner’s technique.